jacksleight/laravel-raster/README.md

   Enable [preview mode](#preview-mode).
 * **cache (bool|int, false)**
   Cache image generation, `true` for forever or `int` for seconds.

+With PDF output a height is required, it will only contain one page, and dimensions are still pixels not mm/inches.
+If you're looking to generate actual documents from views I highly recommend checking out [spatie/laravel-pdf](https://github.com/spatie/laravel-pdf).

 ## Viewport Basis